Facebook

 Although there is no sure way to prevent testicular cancer, there are some things a person can do to reduce their risk.

-- Self-Examination.
+Self-Examination.
 A person needs to perform a self-examination of their testicles monthly.
 This examination can help them identify any changes in the size or shape of their testicles.
-If they notice any changes, they must see a doctor as soon as possible.
+If they notice any changes, they must see a doctor immediately.

-- Healthy lifestyle choices.
-Making healthy lifestyle choices, such as maintaining a healthy weight and eating a healthy diet, can help reduce the risk of testicular cancer.
+Healthy lifestyle choices.
+Healthy lifestyle choices (such as maintaining a healthy weight and eating a healthy diet) can help reduce the risk of testicular cancer.

-- Avoiding harmful substances.
-Avoiding exposure to toxic substances, such as cigarettes and other tobacco products, can help to reduce the risk of testicular cancer.
+Avoiding harmful substances.
+Avoiding exposure to toxic substances, such as cigarettes and other tobacco products, can help reduce the risk of testicular cancer.

-- Early detection.
-Early detection is key to successful treatment.
-If a person has any symptoms, it is vital to see a doctor as soon as possible.
+Early detection.
+Early detection is critical to successful treatment.
+If a person has symptoms, seeing a doctor as soon as possible is vital.

 Sharing is caring